 16 Factors PA Courts Consider When Awarding Custody

-- Is one parent is more likely permit and encourage the child to spend time with the other parent?
+- Is one parent more likely to permit and encourage the child to spend time with the other parent?

 - Is the parent or a member of the parent’s household abusive?
 Does the parent or a member of the parent’s household have a history of abuse?
 Is there a risk of abuse to the child?
 Can one parent better protect the child from abuse?